-These drugs block various forms of interleukin.
-This is another type of cytokine.
-Examples include:
+These drugs block various forms of interleukin, which is another type of cytokine.
+Examples of these drugs include:

 Methotrexate (Otrexup, Rasuvo, and Trexall) was originally used to treat cancer.
 Now it’s been used to treat psoriasis for more than 30 years.
-Doctors once thought it worked by targeting rapidly growing cells, like it does to treat cancer.
+Doctors once thought it worked to treat psoriasis by targeting rapidly growing cells, as it does to treat cancer.
 But now they think it helps psoriasis by suppressing the immune reaction.